classicist/TAN-1-dev/README.md

 For more about TAN visit http://textalign.net.

+This project has submodules, which must be invoked using the --recursive option:
+: git clone --recursive [PATH]

 This being a development release, all files are subject to change.
 Quite a lot of work remains before the TAN format can be used widely and reliably.
 Files valid one day might be rendered invalid the next.
 If you begin to